Industry-Specific

 How do you get a business loan for an electrical contractor?

 Electrical contractors qualify for equipment financing (vans, tools, testing equipment up to $150K), working-capital lines to bridge commercial invoice delays of 30–60 days, and SBA 7(a) for fleet expansion or partner buyouts.
-Your file routes to ONE matched lender — based on NAICS 2382 classification and contract revenue.
+Your file routes to the funding partners best matched to it — based on NAICS 2382 classification and contract revenue.

 How electrical contractor cash flow works